codica2/rails-app-best-practice/README.md

 [Documentation](https://relishapp.com/rspec/)

 ## License
-rails-structure-example is Copyright © 2015-2018 Codica.
+rails-app-best-practice is Copyright © 2015-2018 Codica.
 It is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## About Codica